ChloeL19/CNN-pset/README.md

 To build your convolutional neural network, you will need to construct a stack of layers.
 A layer is a function that takes an input volume of data and converts it into a different output volume of data (remember the boxes from the video?).

-You will be choosing and combining the following layers in different ways to build your model:
+You will be choosing and combining the following layers in different ways to build your model.
+You can use any combination of layers although some combinations will work better together than others.
+Later on, you'll get a chance to test how your model performs!

+Here are the layer options:

 * Input: This constructs an input layer for your neural network.
 It takes the shape of the input data as an argument.
 * Conv2d: This is your classic convolutional layer for images.
 It contains filters (kernels) with learnable parameters that slide (convolve) over an input data matrix, computing the dot product with each chunk of the input matrix they go.
 Over time, these filters will learn to activate when they recognize certain visual patterns, like edges, blotches of color, or even entire honeycomb patterns (generally the patterns become more complex as you go deeper into the network).